Updated: 13 Dec 2022

-1. Text should be submitted in Microsoft Word as an email attachment or by CD or DVD and should be in a single column, single-spaced without photos.
+1. Text should be submitted in an email attachment in MS Word.
+The text should be in a single column, single-spaced without photos.

-3. Quotes three lines or less in length should be included in the text with quote marks at each end.
-Quotes longer than three lines in length should be in Helvetica Neue 9-point font and should be indented three spaces.
+4. Quotes three lines or less in length should be included in the text with quote marks at each end.
+Quotes longer than three lines in length should be in Helvetica Neue 9-point (or Times New Roman) font and should be indented three spaces on both margins.

-4. Numbers ten or less should be written out in full, while numbers greater than ten should be in numerical figures.
+5. Numbers ten or less should be written out in full, while numbers 11 or greater should be in Arabic numerals.

-7. All words, including ranks, units, services and dates, should be spelled out in full (i.e. Lieutenant, 3rd Infantry Regiment, United States Air Force, April 15, 1900).
+8. All words, including ranks, units, services and dates, should be spelled out in full (i.e., Lieutenant, 3rd Infantry Regiment, United States Air Force, April 15, 1900).

-8. In the description of medals any inscriptions, clasp names or naming details should be in capital letters, Helvetica Neue 10-point bold font without quotation marks (i.e. FOR BRAVERY, AFGHANISTAN NWF 1919, or 11345 SGT.
+9. In the description of medals, any inscriptions, clasp names or naming details should be in capital letters, Helvetica Neue (or Times New Roman) 9-point bold font without quotation marks (i.e. FOR BRAVERY, AFGHANISTAN NWF 1919, or 11345 SGT.
 JAMES A FISH, R. A.)

-1. All illustrations should be submitted as separate .jpg, .tif or .pdf files at publication size and at 300dpi resolution.
+1. All illustrations should be submitted as separate .jpg, .tif or .pdf files at publication size and 300 dpi resolution.
 White background works best but other backgrounds are acceptable.
-Images may be sent as email attachments or on a CD or DVD; or hard copy photos may be sent to editor for digitizing (these will be returned when the article is published).
-Color photos are preferred when possible.
+Color photographs are preferred rather than black and white images.
+Photographs should be sent separately as email attachments.
+If you have hard copy photographs only, and are unable to scan them at 300 dpi, contact the Managing Editor for assistance.

-3. Authors are reminded that it is their responsibility to ensure that illustrations (photographs, maps, diagrams, etc.) submitted with their articles are either in the public domain or used with permission if copyrighted (or otherwise protected as ntellectual property).
-Authors must expressly agree to hold OMSA harmless for any legal liability that may arise out of claims of copyright infringement for the use of these illustrations.
+3. An author is reminded that it is his or her responsibility to ensure that illustrations (photographs, maps, diagrams, etc.) submitted with articles are either in the public domain or used with permission if copyrighted or otherwise protected as intellectual property.
+An author whose article is accepted for publication will be required to sign an agreement holding OMSA harmless for any legal liability that may arise out of claims of copyright infringement for the use of these illustrations (see Section E, below).

 D. Endnotes and citations

-1. All “footnotes” are included as ‘Endnotes’ at the end of the text.
-Citations should be indicated in the text by consecutive superscripted numerals.
-Please place superscripted endnote citations (“footnotes”) in the text manually – do not imbed them in the text.
-Type out the endnotes separately, at the end of the text.
+1. The JOMSA uses “Endnotes” at the end of the text; it does not use “footnotes.”
+When writing an article, do not embed endnotes in the text.
+Rather, place superscripted endnote numerals in the text manually.
+Type out endnotes at the end of the text.
 JOMSA uses Chicago documentation style for book and article citations in both Endnotes and References.

 2. Endnotes: The first time an article or book is cited in the endnotes a complete citation should be used: